Long-Acting Beta2-Agonists for Long-Term Control of Asthma

-Salmeterol takes about 30 minutes to start to work, reaches peak effectiveness after 3 to 4 hours, and lasts for more than 12 hours.
+Salmeterol takes about 30 minutes to start to work.
+It reaches peak effectiveness after 3 to 4 hours and lasts for more than 12 hours.

-Formoterol starts to work within a few minutes and also lasts for more than 12 hours.
+Formoterol starts to work within a few minutes.
+It lasts for more than 12 hours.

 Why It Is Used